flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     Notice that the blue bar correspondents to current throttle position and is between two green lines.
 The green lines mark your deadband range for the detent.
 As long as the blue bar is between them, the throttle reads this as the corresponding detent.
 If your throttle is outside these green bars they become gray as you no longer are in the corresponding detent.

-    If your controller is in the correct detent position but the value is outside the deadband range carefully increase the deadband value to include the current value of the controller.
+    If your controller values vary a lot although in the same position the value might sometimes be outside the deadband range.
+In this case carefully increase the deadband value to include the value variations of the controller.

     !!! warning "Do not change the deadband if not necessary and also never set a too large value as deadband ranges mustn't overlap!"